wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 Execution Time: 1.897 ms
 ```

-The specific optimisation isn't relevant here (it's the addition of the condition `AND activity_logs.event_start > '2022-12-10'` which I highlighted), I'll talk about that in another article, but what you can see if you compare to the earlier uncached query plan is that the "Execution Time" is far smaller at 1.9ms, down from 2290ms, but also **the amount of data fetched from disk (the "read" buffers) is far smaller too** at 2 blocks, or 16,384 bytes, down from 25,534,464 bytes before.
+The specific optimization isn't relevant here (it's the addition of the condition `AND activity_logs.event_start > '2022-12-10'` which I highlighted), I'll talk about that in another article, but what you can see if you compare to the earlier uncached query plan is that the "Execution Time" is far smaller at 1.9ms, down from 2290ms, but also **the amount of data fetched from disk (the "read" buffers) is far smaller too** at 2 blocks, or 16,384 bytes, down from 25,534,464 bytes before.

 	Buffers: shared hit=1166 read=3117